saikojosh/Ultimail/README.md

 Email limits are set by the email provider you use, this includes number of recipients, email addresses you can send from and attachment limits.

 #### View Engine
 At present Ultimail uses [Handlebars](http://handlebarsjs.com/) as its view engine.
 There may be scope to implement other view engines at a later date.
-For the time being if you want to use another view engine you can use the `quickSend()` method detailed below.
+For the time being if you want to use another view engine you can use the `quickSend()` method detailed below and pass in the compiled HTML and text bodies.

 ## Email Templates
 Ultimail uses templates for sending email.
 Each template typically has 4 files: